 Solution: Opt for a marketing automation platform with integrated data warehouse architecture as the key to relevant messages and carefully segmented campaigns; replete with the kind of real-time reporting and optimization that keeps your automated marketing laser focused.

-In the next edition of Marketing Automation Pro Tips, we will show criteria for Choosing the Right Marketing Automation Platform for your organization’s needs.
-In the meantime, if you are interested in learning more about the advantages of using one single omnichannel tool rather than a siloed range of tools right away, we invite you to book a free consultation with our team.
+If you are interested in learning more about the advantages of using one single omnichannel tool rather than a siloed range of tools right away, we invite you to book a free consultation with our team.
 We would love to learn about your specific requirements and challenges, and help you explore how Selligent Marketing Cloud can help meet your needs and solve your problems.
 Contact us to schedule your consultation.

 Selligent Marketing Cloud is part of the CM Group family of brands.